 I am not surprised by this, many people working in corporates either don’t have a profile, have one with very little info or one that is fairly populated but not really up-to-date.

-The problem is, unless people understand the value of an online profile on LinkedIn. why would they bother?
+The problem is, unless people understand the value of an online profile on LinkedIn.
+Why would they bother?
+Your online profile is part of your overall personal brand, to read more about that, click here.

-Also, there is a perception that managing your profile and visibility is a huge task.
+There is also a perception that managing your profile and visibility is a huge task.
 The truth is it doesn’t need to be!

-So why does a positive online profile on LinkedIn matter?
+So why does a positive profile on LinkedIn matter?

 - It gives you a professional presence online and validates who people meet in person.
 Definitely make sure your profile is professional and up-to-date before you go networking – you want it to be coherent with the person others meet face-to-face.